rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 - Middle-tier students who maintain grade points between 7.5 to 8.5
 - Bottom-tier students who maintain grade points between 6 to 7.5

+Many students belonging to the middle-tier have a tendency to take assignment casually.
+Some of them work in groups for solving a challenging assignment.
+They often run into problem of deadline management.
+The top-tier students interact with the middle-tier but with caution.
+They try to extract ideas and from the middle-tier students and work on them to meet the deadline.
+Bottom-tier students try a bit sincerely, often they are unable to complete.
+Many of them submit half-complete assignments or just copy the assignments.
 There was a case of a student who would have easily scored 10 points and had to be expelled for a semester after a case of cheating was detected.
 Most students copy programming assignments from Internet sites and their batch mates.
 A teacher who has a zero-tolerance policy is overwhelmed with the assignment of checking cheating in student submissions.
 ChatGPT and other generative AI